Estimated reading time: 22 minutes

 You could use a plugin or write code, but the easiest way is to head to Settings > Permalinks > Optional > Category (or Tag) Base.

 To remove the Category base from URLs, just enter a dot into the Category base filed.
 The same goes for the tag base.

 UX of the Tag Archive pages

 Now, the Tags are very interesting, and heavily underestimated by many.
 We’ll talk more about them in the SEO department, but let’s touch up a bit on their UX.

 Most websites have exactly the same archive pages for tags, as they have for categories.
 This is perfectly OK in many cases.
-In the WordPress template hierarchy, there should be a single default Layout for all archives.
+In the WordPress template hierarchy, there should be a default (archive.php) Layout for all archives.
 But some extra archive layouts should be present as well to override the main one as needed.